Create your free profile

 Bumble bios: confident and inviting

-Bumble’s women-first vibe calls for confidence and a touch of charm.
+Bumble's women-first approach rewards confidence and warmth.
 Aim for 50-100 words.

-Why it works: Playful, food-focused, and suggests a date idea.
-Bumble (2024) says food mentions get 25% more messages.
+Why it works: Playful, food-focused, and suggests an actual date idea.
+Food mentions consistently get more messages.

-Why it works: Specific (vinyl), invites engagement, and shows personality.
+Why it works: Specific (vinyl), invites engagement, and shows genuine personality.

-6. For the chill vibe (NB): “Plant parent, coffee snob.
-I’m all about cozy nights and deep talks.
-What’s your perfect Sunday?”
+"Plant parent, coffee snob.
+I'm all about cosy nights and deep talks.
+What's your perfect Sunday?"

 Why it works: Inclusive, relaxed, and the question makes messaging easy.